-We refer to the instruction of Lushang Life Services Co., Ltd (the "Company") for Cushman & Wakefield Limited ("C&W") to prepare market valuations of the properties in which the Company and/or its subsidiaries (together referred to as the "Group") have interests in the People's Republic of China (the "PRC").
-We confirm that we have carried out inspections, made relevant enquiries and obtained such further information as we consider necessary for the purpose of providing the Company with our opinion of the values of the properties as at 31 October 2021 (the "valuation date").
+We refer to the instruction of Lushang Life Services Co., Ltd (the "Company") for Cushman & Wakefield Limited ("C&W") to prepare a market valuation of the property in which the Company and/or its subsidiaries (together referred to as the "Group") have interests in the People's Republic of China (the "PRC").
+We confirm that we have carried out inspections, made relevant enquiries and obtained such further information as we consider necessary for the purpose of providing the Company with our opinion of the value of the property as at 30 April 2022 (the 'valuation date').